Coniferr/Disord-Enhanced/README.md

-# Disord-E
+# About
   Makes some small changes to discords look.
 Screenshots below showing off some of what is changed.
+This also only works with dark mode.

 # Profiles & Screenshare